Skullcandy Grind Fuel: Review

 • There is also not a lot of support for Bluetooth codecs

-• The sound quality isn’t very good.
+• The sound quality isn’t perfect.

 Review